 EDITED JOURNAL VOLUME

 With Nima Naghibi and Eleanor Ty, Eds.
 “Migration, Exile, and Diaspora in Graphic Life Narratives.”
 Special Issue of a/b: Auto/Biography Studies.
 35.2 (Spring 2020).
 Forthcoming.
 Click here for the call for papers.

 With Jessica Fontaine.
 “Indigeneity and Intermediality in Will I See?”
 Graphing TransIndigenous Comic Books.
 Ed.
 Frederick Luis Aldama.
-Tucson: U of Arizona P. Submitted.
+Tucson: U of Mississippi P. Submitted.
 Forthcoming 2019.
 8,000 words.

 “Migrant Detention Comics and the Aesthetic Technologies of Compassion.”
 Documenting Trauma: Traumatic Pasts, Embodied Histories & Graphic Reportage in Comics.
-Ed.
-Dominic Davies.
-Studies in Comics and Graphic Novels.
-Palgrave.
+Eds.
+Dominic Davies and Candida Rifkind.
+Palgrave Studies in Comics and Graphic Novels.
 Submitted.
 6,800 words.

 "Immigration, Photography, and the Color Line in Lila Quintero Weaver’s Darkroom: A Memoir in Black & White.”
 Immigrants and Comics: Graphic Spaces of Remembrance, Transaction, and Mimesis.
 Ed.
 Nhora Lucia Serrano.
 Routledge Advances in Comics Studies.
 Routledge.
 Forthcoming April 2020.